 Nearby

-• Veracruz City — 180 km south (2.5h by car or bus); Mexico’s great port city and the first European city in mainland North America (founded 1519 by Hernán Cortés); the Malecón waterfront; the Castillo de San Juan de Ulúa (1582 CE; the most formidable fortress in colonial Mexico); and the Naval History Museum; Veracruz is also the birthplace of son jarocho music and the birthplace of the danzón dance form
+- Veracruz City — 180 km south; Mexico’s great port city, founded by Hernán Cortés in 1519 and considered the first European city on mainland North America, with the Malecón waterfront, the fortress of San Juan de Ulúa and the Naval History Museum; also the birthplace of son jarocho music and the danzón.

 Sources